b13/bolt/README.md

 We want to avoid that for our sites, making life easier for integrators and get the website up and running faster.

-Because of this, this extension adds a field to the pages table (only for the records marked as site root), where the integrator only selects his/her site package and everything else is taken care of.
+Because of this, this extension adds a field to the Site Configuration, where you can define your site extension:

+    sitePackage: '<my_extension_key>'

 It's doing the same as you'd need to do manually all the time.

 What you do:
 * Create your site extension
-* Install bolt, and choose your site extension on your root page
+* Install bolt, and choose your site extension on your Site Configuration
 * Ensure your site extension contains one of the following files
     - Configuration/TypoScript/constants.txt or constants.typoscript
     - Configuration/TypoScript/setup.txt or setup.typoscript